Tim Henman keen to visit Andheri tennis court

-Former World No says he would love to set foot on the Practennis arena in suburban Mumbai where he won a Satellite tournament in the 1993-94 season
+Former World No 4 from the United Kingdom says he would love to set foot on the Practennis arena once again in suburban Mumbai where he won a Satellite tournament in the 1993-94 season

 Former World No 4 from Great Britain, Tim Henman reached the semi-finals of Wimbledon four times, but couldn’t win the title.
 He even entered the Last Four stage at the French and US Open in 2004.

 Tim Henman smiles during the launch of The Road to Wimbledon in Mumbai yesterday.
 Pic/Shadab Khan

 While the Grand Slam silverware was elusive to him, the 39-year-old hopes that the ‘HSBC Road To Wimbledon’ clinic that he conducted yesterday at the Maharashtra State Lawn Tennis Association (MSLTA) can help an Indian live the dream of being a top tennis player in the world.

 He spoke to MiD DAY on the sidelines of the clinic.
 Excerpts from a free-wheeling interview: